-Program Type: Residential Program for college pre-health students
+Program Type: Residential Program for college and high school pre-health students

-Venue (Primary Hospital): Levy Mwanawasa Hospital, Lusaka, Zambia
+Venue (Primarily Hospital): Livingstone Central Hospital, Livingstone, Zambia

 Booking status: Registration NOW open (scroll down to register)

-Eligibility: Aspiring Health or Medical Professionals who are currently Pre-health students in the USA or Canada.
+Eligibility: Aspiring Health or Medical Professionals who are currently pre-health (college and/or high school) students in the USA or Canada.

-International applications also accepted.
-A maximum 10 students will be selected, to ensure effective mentoring.
+International applications are also accepted.
+A maximum of 15 students will be selected, to ensure effective mentoring.

 Program goals and objectives: